jstolarek/jstolarek.github.io/pages/posts/2023-07-12-all-the-things-ive-ever-done-wrong-with-my-websites.md

 complete.

-[^1]: I think they are still abandonware and there is any legal way of obtaining
+[^1]: I think they are still abandonware and there is no legal way of obtaining
       them, except for second-hand market.

 [^2]: Official English translations of "Politechnika Łódzka" changed over time.
-      When I started my work it was Technical University of Lodz but sometime around 2013, I think, it changed to Lodz University of Technology.
+      When I started my work there, it was Technical University of Lodz but sometime around 2013, I think, it changed to Lodz University of Technology.

 [^3]: I can't overstate how good a thing this is.
 I have revisited some of my
       blog entries and found them extremely helpful and was grateful to myself